-- Ewing sarcoma—tumors that usually develop in the cavity of the leg and arm bones
+- Ewing sarcoma—tumors that usually begin in the leg and arm bones

-- Chordoma—primary bone tumor that usually occurs in the skull or spine
+- Chordoma—a primary bone tumor that is usually in the skull or spine

-Factors that may increase your chance of bone cancer include:
+Things that may raise the risk of bone cancer are:

-- Paget's disease —a noncancerous bone condition
+- Paget's disease

 - Exposure to radiation